KingoftheNight/RPCT/README.md

 #   -c    the penalty coefficient of SVM, and you can not use this parameter with -f and -cg together.
 #   -g    the gamma of RBF-SVM, and you can not use this parameter with -f and -cg together.
 #   -o    if you choose the parameter -f, you should input a folder name, and if you choose the parameter -d, you should input a file name.
-#   -cg   the Hyperparameters file which has been created in Search function (4), and you can not use this parameter with -d, -c and -g together.
+#   -cg   the Hyperparameters file which has been created in Search function (4) or defined in Mhys function (14), and you can not use this parameter with -d, -c and -g together.
 ```
 #### Example
 ```